huilinye/OpenFSI/README.md

 	and 2 is the force coupling.
 - Compile and Run
   After preparing the required files, it is time to [compile](#Compile) and [run](#Run) the simulation as depicted above.

+## Trouble-shooting

+  If any errors happen to you during the compiling or running stage, please contact `huilin.ye@uconn.edu` for assistance to solve the problem.